dharmit/syscalls/src/cat-filename.md

 `pread64(3, "\6\0\0\0\4\0\0\0@\0\0\0\0\0\0\0@\0\0\0\0\0\0\0@\0\0\0\0\0\0\0"..., 784, 64) = 784`

-The function signature from man page:
+Function signature:
 ```c
 ssize_t pread(int fd, void *buf, size_t count, off_t offset);
 ```

 The signature is quite similar to that of `read()` call above.
-I see only one extra parameter here - `off_t offset`.
+There's one extra parameter here - `off_t offset`.
 `pread` reads up to `784` bytes from the file descriptor `3` at offset `64` from the start of the file into the buffer.
 Return value `784` is the number of bytes read.